JEWS IN ECONOMICS

 1. Quoted in The Making of Modern Economics: The Lives and Ideas of the Great Thinkers, by Mark Skousen (M. E. Sharpe, NY, 2001, p.95).

-2. In addition to inventing mathematical game theory, von Neumann laid the groundwork for the invention of linear programming by the Jewish mathematicians George B. Dantzig and Leonid Kantorovich.
+2. In addition to inventing mathematical game theory, von Neumann is considered to be one of the three inventors (along with the Jewish mathematicians George B. Dantzig and Leonid Kantorovich) of linear programming.
 This technique is probably the single most widely employed mathematical method in the world today.
 The late Eugene Lawler of Berkeley characterized linear programming as follows: "It is used to allocate resources, plan production, schedule workers, plan investment portfolios, and formulate marketing (and military) strategies.
-The versatility and economic impact of linear programming in today's industrial world is truly awesome."
-For more on von Neumann's contributions to economics, see: http://www.economyprofessor.com/theorists/johnvonneumann.php.
+The versatility and economic impact of linear programming in today's industrial world is truly awesome"; see http://www.stanford.edu/group/SOL/dantzig.html.
+For more on von Neumann's contributions to economics, see http://www.econlib.org/library/Enc/bios/Neumann.html.